ksimoens/Global-Biodiversity-Patterns/README.md

 - **parameters.py**: contains all relevant simulation parameters.
 Grid parameters, turnover parameters and numerical parameters.
-The parameters are written to the PARAM_file.txt file after each simulation for future reference.
+The parameters are written to the 'PARAM_file.txt' file after each simulation for future reference.

 - **plot.R**: R script to make some plots based on the model output.
 The script automatically reads the model output.
+The plots are created in the 'plots' subdirectory of the 'Output' directory.
 Some plot parameters might not be suited for other simulation parameter values.
 The script also generates the dummy grids.